yallungrai277/laravel-k8s-deployment/README.md

 # Accessing app via ingress

 You must have an Ingress controller to satisfy an Ingress.
 Only creating an Ingress resource has no effect.
 We are using ingress nginx controller here.
+Also before applying `ingresss.yml`, also comment out tls section of `ingress.yml` if you dont want https.
+To make https work, please complete SSL / TLS section and then, apply ingress.

 1. First delete the load balancer `kubectl delete service app-loadbalancer` if configured.
 2. Enable nginx ingress controller on minikube `minikube addons enable ingress`.
 If you are running k8s outside of minikube then you need to install the nginx ingress controller manually.